 Health insurance companies often have an automatic reduction in the cost of certain services.
-That means that if you paid for your treatment outright, it would cost you more than it would if the insurance company paid for it.
-That also means that the hospital gets more money out of your personal injury case than they would if they charged your health insurance company.
+That means if you paid for your treatment outright, it would cost you more than it would if the insurance company paid for it.
+That also means that the hospital gets more money out of your personal injury settlement than they would if they charged your health insurance company.
 In some instances, the difference can be significant.

 Will a Lawyer Help Me Receive Compensation Quicker?